 What about Diversity in Fashion Shows & Invitations?

 The problem with fashion shows is you invite who you know.
-There will never be a diverse group of invitees if designers and PRs are not exposed to people outside of their normal spheres.
+Designers and PRs limit their own networking spheres.
+This further limits the potential diversity of invitees.
 There are some amazing bloggers with millions of followers who were not brought to fashion week like their peers with half as many dedicated followers.
 Why is that?
 Most times, it has to do with the fact that they are non-white and/or above a size 6.

-Anyone who gets invited to fashion week has worked their butt off and should be applauded for it.
-It is interesting to see how bloggers who fit certain stereotypes are not supported like their white peers.
+Most people invited to fashion week worked their butt off.
+They should be applauded for it.
+Yet, bloggers in positions of power rarely support peers outside of specific stereotypes or body types.
 Without a diverse group of people invited to shows, there will never be a diverse group of street style photographs.
 Designers who do not partake in diversity further hurt the industry by showing editors that they don’t want specific groups around their clothes.

 One of the biggest issues with fashion editors is that there are not many people of color around in general.
 Even when you look at multinational productions such as Vogue vs. Vogue UK vs. Vogue Japan, there is a sizeable gap between white executives and designers and people of color.
 My question is…where are they?
 Are there no POC editors?
 There’s gotta be POC designers, right?
 Where are the POC executives?